New Straits Times

 The New Straits Times is an English-language newspaper published in Malaysia.
-It is Malaysia's oldest newspaper still in print (though not the first), having been founded as The Straits Times on 15 July 1845.
-It was relaunched as the New Straits Times on 13 August 1974.
-The paper served as Malaysia's only broadsheet format English-language newspaper.
+It is Malaysia's oldest newspaper still in print (though not the first), having been founded as a local offshoot of Singapore-based The Straits Times on 15 July 1845.
+It was renamed as the New Straits Times on 13 August 1974.
+Its sister newspaper, the New Sunday Times, has been in circulation since at least 1968.

-However, following the example of British newspapers The Times and The Independent, a tabloid version first rolled off the presses on 1 September 2004 and since 18 April 2005, the newspaper has been published only in tabloid size, ending a 160-year-old tradition of broadsheet publication.
+The paper served as Malaysia's only broadsheet format English-language newspaper; however, following the example of British newspapers The Times and The Independent, a tabloid version first rolled off the presses on 1 September 2004 and since 18 April 2005, the newspaper has been published only in tabloid size, ending a 160-year-old tradition of broadsheet publication.
 The New Straits Times currently retails at RM1.50 (~37 US cents) in Peninsular Malaysia.

 As of 2 January 2019, the group editor of the newspaper is Rashid Yusof.
 In 2020, the paper was listed as the 5th most trusted in a Reuters Institute survey of 14 Malaysian media outlets.
 The New Straits Times is considered a newspaper of record for Malaysia.

 History

+19th century

+The Straits Times was started in Singapore by Armenian merchant Marterus Thaddeus Apcar who had already hired an editor and purchased printing equipment from England; the editor's untimely death would forced him to sell all his printing equipment due to bankruptcy.